Josh Schwartz: Recent projects (2007–present)

 In 2005, Paramount signed Schwartz to adapt and direct John Green's young adult novel Looking for Alaska with producer Mark Waters.

 It was revealed in late August 2006 that Schwartz would develop and executive produce a drama pilot for The CW, based on the popular book series Gossip Girl by Cecily von Ziegesar.
 Similar to The O.C., Gossip Girl is a satirical approach of teenagers in a wealthy upbringing.
-Gossip Girl has become a very popular show for The CW.
+Gossip Girl became a popular show for The CW.

 In 2007, Schwartz signed a three-year, seven-figure overall deal with Warner Bros.
 TV to write and exec produce with Chris Fedak an hourlong high-concept action comedy called Chuck for NBC about twenty-something spies and was described in press releases as "in the vein of Grosse Pointe Blank".
 The plot revolves around a normal guy who downloads the entire CIA and NSA databases into his head.

 In May 2008, Schwartz joined Zak Penn's X-Men: First Class project.
 Schwartz announced that he will write the script for X-Men: First Class, a prequel to the X-Men movies that focuses on the adventures of teen Cyclops, Marvel Girl, Professor X, Beast, Iceman, and Angel.
 However, his script was later jettisoned.

 In Spring 2009, Schwartz launched "Rockville CA", a web-series on TheWB.com that follows young 20-somethings at a fictional rock club in Los Angeles.
 There are twenty indie band performances in the episodes, including Lykke Li, The Kooks and Kaiser Chiefs.